therealbstern/apcupsd/doc/manual/manual.rst

 of information on each line output.
 Because not all UPSes supply the same information, the output varies based on the type of UPS that you are using.
-In general, if the information is not available for your UPS, the line will be missing enturely or the data portion of the output record will contain an ``N/A`` indicating that the information is not available.
+In general, if the information is not available for your UPS, the line will be missing entirely or the data portion of the output record will contain an ``N/A`` indicating that the information is not available.